ppkn/metamuse-transcripts/CONTRIBUTING.md

 1. Edit the corresponding file in `plaintext/`
 2. Open a pull request of the changes.
 3. Your MR will be reviewed and merged into the main branch.

+## Common Problems

+* Speaker names
+  * This is usually the first thing I look at.
+Gotta make sure to spell their name correctly.
+  * We've also had problems with speaker misattribution (Mark instead of Adam).

+- Jargon or project names
+  - in can switch: Ink & Switch
+  - (met) amuse: Metamuse
+  - muses: Muse is
+  - Xerox Park: Xerox PARC
+- Periods and commas
+  - Sentences can go on for a long time and not be broken up by commas.
+  - Sentences can be cut short.
+    - "... make it.
+So ..." instead of "... make it so."
+    - "... do it.
+Well..." instead of "... do it well."